willdrysdale/wsdmiscr/README.md

 *btnox_adddata2*
 **Data Handling**
-Add Data to time series when NOx AQD (AQD) is logged on Google drive and O3 (Thermo) is connected to the envirologger
+Add Data to time series when NOx (AQD) is logged on Google drive and O3 (Thermo) is connected to the envirologger

 *chooseday*
 **Data Handling**